openstack/octavia/doc/source/design/version0.5/component-design.rst

-topologies because the vip_address for a given load balancer effectively becomes a highly-available IP address (a true floating VIP), which means on service failover from active to standby, the active amphora needs to relenquish all the vip_addresses it has, and the standby needs to take them over *and* start up haproxy services.
+topologies because the vip_address for a given load balancer effectively becomes a highly-available IP address (a true floating VIP), which means on service failover from active to standby, the active amphora needs to relinquish all the vip_addresses it has, and the standby needs to take them over *and* start up haproxy services.
 This is OK if a given amphora only has a few load balancers, but can lead to several minutes' down-time during a graceful failover if there are a dozen or more load balancers on the